-TEHRAN, Iran -- Iran’s sole nuclear power plant has undergone an unexplained temporary emergency shutdown, the country's state TV reported.
+TEHRAN, Iran -- Iran’s sole nuclear power plant has undergone an unexplained temporary emergency shutdown, state TV reported on Sunday.

-Earlier in the day, Tavanir released a statement saying that the Bushehr nuclear plant was being repaired, without offering further details.
+Earlier on Sunday, Tavanir released a statement saying that the nuclear plant was being repaired, without offering further details.
 It said the repair work would take until Friday.

 In March, nuclear official Mahmoud Jafari said the plant could stop working since Iran cannot procure parts and equipment for it from Russia due to banking sanctions imposed by the U.S. in 2018.

 Bushehr is fueled by uranium produced in Russia, not Iran, and is monitored by the United Nations’ International Atomic Energy Agency.
-The IAEA acknowledged being aware of reports about the plant, but declined to comment.
+The IAEA did not immediately respond to request for comment on the reported shutdown.

-Construction on the plant, on the coast of the northern reaches of the Persian Gulf, began under Iran's Shah Mohammad Reza Pahlavi in the mid-1970s.
+Construction on Bushehr, on the coast of the northern reaches of the Persian Gulf, began under Iran's shah in the mid-1970s.
 After the 1979 Islamic Revolution, the plant was repeatedly targeted in the Iran-Iraq war.
 Russia later completed construction of the facility.

 The plant, which sits near active fault lines and was built to withstand powerful quakes, has been periodically shaken by temblors.
 There have been no significant earthquakes reported in the area in recent days.